 Mean score of companies in the Public Administration industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Manchester City Council reported approximately 346,784,000 kg CO2e in Scope 3 emissions, with significant contributions from business travel (about 281,500 kg CO2e) and employee commuting (around 144,000 kg CO2e).
-The previous year, 2023, saw Scope 1 emissions at approximately 22,072,000 kg CO2e, primarily from mobile combustion, which accounted for about 628,000 kg CO2e.
+The previous year, 2023, saw Scope 1 emissions total approximately 22,072,000 kg CO2e, primarily from mobile combustion, which accounted for about 628,000 kg CO2e.
 The Council has set an ambitious target to achieve net-zero carbon emissions by 2038, aiming to transform Manchester into a healthy, green, and socially just city.
-This long-term commitment encompasses all scopes of emissions, reflecting a comprehensive approach to climate action.
-Over the years, the Council has made notable progress in reducing its carbon footprint, with Scope 1 emissions decreasing from approximately 32,284,000 kg CO2e in 2020 to about 22,072,000 kg CO2e in 2023.
-This trend indicates a commitment to sustainability and a proactive stance on climate change.
-Manchester City Council's climate initiatives are not cascaded from any parent organization, ensuring that their emissions data and reduction targets are independently reported and managed.
+This long-term commitment encompasses all scopes of emissions and reflects the Council's dedication to addressing climate change and promoting sustainability.
+Data indicates a downward trend in Scope 1 emissions over recent years, with figures decreasing from approximately 32,284,000 kg CO2e in 2020 to about 22,072,000 kg CO2e in 2023.
+This reduction aligns with the Council's broader climate initiatives and commitment to reducing its carbon footprint.
+Overall, Manchester City Council is actively working towards its climate commitments, focusing on significant emission reductions and striving for a sustainable future.

 Access structured emissions data, company-specific emission factors, and source documents